mxngls/mxngls.github.io/src/2023_review.md

 ---
 title: "2023"
-subtitle: "Year in Review"
+subtitle: "2023 is over and I figured this is a great opportunity to look back onto what I accomplished during that time! "
 date: "2023/12/31"
 ---

-2023 is over and I figured this is a great opportunity to look back onto what I accomplished during that time!

-## Working in Tech
+### Working in Tech

 Thinking about all that has happened this year there are two things that definitely stand out above anything else.
 The first one is me getting a